Swiss reject biodiversity and pension reform proposals

 Explainer: the three Swiss pension pillars

-A government plan to revise the occupational pension system, consisting of a package of five measures, was adopted in 2023 by parliament after long debates.
+The plan to revise the occupational pension system was adopted in 2023 by parliament after long debates.
 Left-wing parties and trade unions then brought a referendum against it.

+Lukas Golder from the gfs.bern research institute said the extent of Sunday’s “no” result was a clear “slap in the face” for authorities.
+Golder explained the rejection by the complexity of the proposal, as well as recent revelations that authorities had miscalculated forecasts about the health of the first pillar of the pension system.

-Supporters of the reform said its guiding principle is to guarantee the sustainable funding of the second pillar, which is under pressure due to an ageing population and low interest rates which affect the investments of pension funds.
-One important proposed change would have been a reduction in the pension conversion rate – a fixed percentage used to calculate the level of one’s annual pension payments based on the amount of retirement assets saved – from 6.8% to 6%.
+The government had argued that the pension reform was essential to guarantee the sustainable funding of the second pillar, which is under pressure due to an ageing population and low interest rates affecting the investments of pension funds.

-While this would have resulted in a smaller annuity, it would have been possible to draw a pension for longer, said supporters.
-For a transitional period of 15 years, the reduction was meanwhile to be compensated based on age and the amount of retirement capital saved
+One of the main changes would have been a reduction in the pension conversion rate – a fixed percentage used to calculate the level of annual pension payments based on the amount of retirement assets saved – from 6.8% to 6%.

 More